jgadbois/wp-comment-reviews/readme.md

 A simple plugin for adding review and rating functionality to WordPress comments.

-The plugin provides a series of templates for adding review functionality to your comments
+The plugin provides a series of template tags for adding review functionality to your comments

 Here's a few of them: